Carmen Busquets: Awards and events

 In May 2011, Busquets won the Individual Outstanding Achievement at the Luxury Briefing Awards.
 The award recognized her vision to invest in selling fashion online in the early days of the Internet, her substantial value addition to Net-a-Porter culminating in its successful sale, and the creation of CoutureLab, with its focus on craftsmanship.
 In 2012, Busquets was a member of the jury at the 16th annual Luxury Briefing Awards.

-On 11 November 2011, Busquets spoke at the International Herald Tribune's Luxury Business Conference in Sao Paulo, Brazil.
+On 11 November 2011, Busquets spoke at the International Herald Tribune's Luxury Business Conference in São Paulo, Brazil.
 Busquets discussed how her Latin American background has equipped her with the skills required to achieve commercial success and her views on the union of sustainability, community and luxury.

 On 19 March 2012 in Paris, Busquets and other notable figures from the luxury trade industry discussed the tension between global brands and luxury labels.

 On 25 September 2018, Carmen was honoured for her humanitarian work and contributions to sustainability, and received the F4D award during Fashion 4 Development's 8th Annual Official First Ladies Luncheon for "recalibrating the fashion industry to the benefit of people and planet".

 Busquets has been a member of the Panel of Experts for the LVMH Prize since 2017.